kingjinho/notes_os/ch2.computer_and_performance/README.md

     ADD register 5, resister 2, register 3;
     MOVE register 5, mem(160);
 ```
-1. PC knows what to execute next(line 1) and hand this information to CU
+1. PC(Program Counter) knows what to execute next(line 1) and hand this information to CU
 2. Then, instructions from line 1 (LOAD mem(100), register 2;) are stored IR
 3. Then, CU interpret instructions stored in IR, and order to get data
 4. Memory address(100 in this case) is set in MAR, Memory Manager then retrieve data and save it to
 MBR